MEGT Foundation Scholarship Program

 • Experiencing financial hardship and/or personal disadvantage

-• Able to demonstrate commitment and availability to pursue study through to completion, including participation in coaching and the Community of Practice
+• Able to demonstrate commitment and availability to pursue study through to course completion, including participation in coaching and Communities of Practice

 • Title

-All applicants will be required to demonstrate their motivation, determination, and competence to complete study and career goals beyond the scholarship, by:
+Applicants need to demonstrate motivation, determination and competency to complete study and career goals beyond the scholarship by:

-• Participate in coaching sessions and Community of Practice
+• Participating in coaching and Community of Practice sessions

-• Providing proof of enrolment in the course applied for prior to being sent the scholarship agreement
+• Providing proof of enrolment in the course applied for prior to the offer of a scholarship agreement

 • Title